destroflyer/maniascript/docs/basics/types.md

 | `fromjson(Text)` | StructType  | Deserializes a JSON string into this struct. |

 ## Array
-An array can store multiple values of a specific type.
+An array can store multiple values of equal type.
 There are three types of arrays in ManiaScript:
 - Lists (arrays without keys)
 - Associative arrays (arrays with keys)
 - API arrays (object arrays coming from the ingame API)